ojitha/ojitha.github.io/_posts/2022-11-19-AdvancedBash.md

 ## Session Portability
-Import element from current session directly into a new local or remote session.
+Import elements from the current session directly into a new local or remote session.
 - `p` for parameters
 - `f` for functions